gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 > a goroutine 'leaks' if it is blocked waiting on an unreachable object: a mutex, channel, wait condition, etc

-Each goroutine in the Go runtime has a 'status' field which is 'running', 'blocked', 'dead', etc. We need to track that, in order to know how many goroutines are really blocked and leaking!
+Each goroutine in the Go runtime has a 'status' field which is 'idle', 'running', 'waiting' (meaning blocked), 'dead', etc. We need to track that, in order to know how many goroutines are really blocked and leaking!

+The Go runtime has a key function to watch, that does this state transition: `runtime.gopark`.

+A goroutine is typically 'parked', meaning taken off CPU, when it is waiting on something such as a synchronization object, the network, a system call, etc, to make room for other goroutines to run.
+Doing so changes the goroutine status from 'running' to something else.

-The Go runtime has an easy function to watch that does this state transition: `runtime.gopark`.
-Its fourth argument is a 'block reason' which explains why (if at all) the goroutine is blocked.
+The fourth argument of `runtime.gopark` is a 'block reason' which explains why (if at all) the goroutine is blocked.
 This way, the Go scheduler knows not to try to run the blocked goroutines since they have no chance to do anything, until the object they are blocked on is unblocked (for example a mutex).
 This field is [defined](https://github.com/golang/go/blob/master/src/runtime/traceruntime.go#L91) like this in the Go runtime:

 ```go